Brand Spotlight: Rawside

 London based furniture manufacturers, Rawside, came to our attention when they won the Mixology Manufacturer of the Year Award in 2018.
 British made, environmentally friendly and very flexible, they create custom made furniture with passion and soul.

-We talked to Founder and Director, Richard Gann, about the origins of Rawside and how they tackled the challenges of the custom pieces they designed and created for us in an ambitious, workspace project with Lom Architecture.
+We talked to Founder and Director, Richard Gann, about the origins of Rawside.
+And we discussed how they tackled the challenges of the custom pieces they designed and created for us in an ambitious, workspace project this year.

 How did Rawside come about?